-An ecommerce company's success depends on how well it understands statistics that track sales and measure operational performance.
-In this article, we’ll cover which key metrics businesses should monitor for ecommerce and why.
+An ecommerce company’s success depends on how well it understands statistics that track sales and measure operational performance.
+This article covers which key metrics businesses should monitor for ecommerce and why.
 Plus, you’ll find formulas and benchmarks to gauge the success of your online selling efforts.

 What Are Ecommerce Metrics?

 Ecommerce metrics measure the sales and business processes of a company that sells products online.
-For example, an ecommerce metric might show how many website visitors become customers or the average value of all customer orders.
+For example, an ecommerce metric might show the number of website visitors that converted to customers or the average value of all customer orders.

 Tracking these numbers gives companies insight into their overall performance and how their customers are shopping.
-They also reveal whether the business is on an upward or downward trajectory and if their strategies are working or not, providing information that could shape decisions and future plans.
+They also reveal whether the business is on an upward or downward trajectory and whether their strategies are working, providing information that could shape decisions and future plans.

 What Is the Difference Between Ecommerce Metrics and KPIs?

-Ecommerce key performance indicators (KPIs) can be a specific category of metrics that leadership has recognized will provide the critical insights into their business they need to monitor the health of the business and adjust strategy as needed.
+Ecommerce key performance indicators (KPIs) are a specific category of metrics that provide critical insights into the health of the business.
+KPIs can drive decisions and adjustments regarding strategy as needed.

-A business should track KPIs that are in alignment with its business goals.
+A business should track KPIs to ensure that metrics stay in alignment with its business goals.

 Key Takeaways